IAMRAVIRAJESH/STAGE/README.md

 # STAGE

+# Design choices
-This project is built using Node.JS, Express.JS, TypeScript, PostgreSQL and deployed on render.
+This project is built using Node.JS, Express.JS, TypeScript, PostgreSQL database and deployed on render.
 CI/CD pipeline is implemented using github actions where I have added all the linting and neccessary checks for code quality to make sure this application/feature is production grade.

+To make this extremely performant I have created a junction table that will be connected with user, movies, and tvshows table.
+With this approach I don't have to create extra columns on user, movies, and tvshows table and I can use the existing data present in them with association & relaions defined in my_list table between user and movies, tvshows.
+I have also applied indexing for uniqueness in my_list tbale and on user_id column in order to fetch the list from both the table realated with each user.

 This project is running on https://stage-u8ep.onrender.com APIs include: